-What does this mean for the way we structure our
+What does this mean for the way we structure our political campaigns?

 The best way to motivate your base and persuade swing voters is to engage your volunteers and supporters to share a positive, emotional message with their friends, neighbors and co-workers.